Please "like" and "share" this page and the individual pages you visit here.

 Today this is fulfilled by obeying the authorities that rule over us and by making personal judgements in a honest and informed way.

-As one lives this life path one discovers that the seven laws encapsulate an ever growing number of principles that sincere Noahides inwardly feel drawn to embrace and perform.
-For instance, with Birchat HaShem, the commandment to bless the Name of HaShem.
-If a Noahide lives in a less than godly manner, for instance, if he/she is rude or dismissive to a waitress, a neighbor, etc., then one is not being a 'blessing to HaShem'.
-God forbid others should say, "this Noahide claims to know God but just look how she/he acts!"
-All Noahides need to be aware that their actions can bring praise or dishonor to HaShem.
+As one walks this life path one discovers that the Seven Laws encapsulate an ever growing number of principles that sincere Noahides inwardly feel drawn to embrace and perform.
+For instance, with Birchat HaShem, the commandment to bless (and not dishonor) the Name of HaShem: A Noahide who lives in a less than godly manner -- for example, if he or she is rude or dismissive to a waitress, a neighbor, etc. -- will realize that such actions do not bring 'blessings to HaShem' nor to the other party.
+God forbid that others witnessing our unbecoming behavior should say, "This Noahide claims to know G-d but just look how she/he acts!"
+Noahides need to be aware that their actions can bring praise or dishonor to HaShem.
+Because HaShem is completely echad or Singular, the Sacred Name encompasses everything about Him including His reputation.
+Safeguarding His reputation through our actions as his servants is therefore included under Birchat HaShem.

 Got Questions or Comments?